 Students often ask us how to write a lab report.
 Unlike an essay or review, such an assignment has strict requirements and demonstrates strong skills and understanding of a particular topic.
-You don`t need to make up a story or to tell about your own experience: you will need to operate complex terms and data.
+You don`t need to make up a story or tell about your experience; you will need to operate complex terms and data.

-Lab reports are high school and college assignments that describe, analyze and evaluate a particular laboratory experiment, aimed to explore a certain scientific matter.
+Lab reports are high school and college assignments that describe, analyze, and evaluate a particular laboratory experiment aimed at exploring a certain scientific matter.

 Usually, lab reports are assigned to:

-Below we will tell you how a strong laboratory work looks like and what elements it should consist of.
+Below, we will tell you what a strong laboratory work looks like and what elements it should

 The more data you need to process, the larger your report will be.
 Don’t forget to create a separate paragraph for every argument or piece of data.